geetavin464/geetavin464.github.io/_posts/2015-04-21-material-design.md

   * Images - size & placement within the card.
 Help users compare and contrast between the Cards
   * Color background - solid
   * Text - Enough contrast with the

+* __Design__
+  * Build your credibility
+  * Justify design decisions
+  * Quoting experts
+  * Quote statistics
+  * Refer past work
+  * Professional with a process
+  * Don't get defensive
+  * Take their opinions.
+Respond
+  * Show that you care.
+Show that you are excited.
+  * They get carried along with your excitement
+  * Reach compromises rather than blocks
+  * techno babble, design talk - if you confuse the client enough they might just agree
+  * You are emphasizing the difference between you and them
+  * Pick your battles.
+Let the client win.
+  * Be open and honest
+  * What does success look like ?
+  * brand awareness. leads. sales?
   *